 You can use the trimmed ham in another dish or for lunch.
 (The ham is already cooked and can be eaten right away.)

 3. Cover it.
 Cover the top of your crockpot with several sheets of heavy-duty foil.
+Then put on the lid.
 Just make sure to get a good seal so all the heat and moisture stay inside your crock.

 What is chutney?

 Originating from India, chutney is a savory condiment made from slow-cooked fruits, vinegar, and spices.